Document Structure

 # Reserved Characters

-The following characters MUST NOT be used in member names:
+All characters not specified in allow-list above MUST NOT be used in member names.
+This includes e.g.:

 • U+002B PLUS SIGN, "+" (used for ordering)